 All cattle in Victoria must be tagged with an NLIS cattle tag before leaving their property of birth.
-All movements must be accompanied by a properly completed National Vendor Declaration (www.mla.com.au/lqs or ring 1800 683 111).
+All movements must be accompanied by a properly completed National Vendor Declaration (Available at: integritysystems.com.au/on-farmassurance/national-vendor-declaration-nvd/ or ring 1800 023 100.